Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/optimization/user-experience-optimization/index.md

 ---
 title: 'User Experience Optimization'
-description: 'Learn more about how to develop for XM Cloud'
+description: 'Learn more about how to develop for SitecoreAI'
 hasSubPageNav: true
 hasInPageNav: false
 area: ['accelerate']